The Fate of the Jews Across Europe

 In Belgium, the concentration of Jews began in July 1942 at the Malines (Mechelen) transit camp.
 “Asocial elements” and foreign nationals were rounded up first; they were deported to Auschwitz in August.
 The deportation of Jews who held Belgian citizenship was suspended for a year due to the intervention of Queen Mother Elizabeth and others.
 In September 1943, however, deportations to Auschwitz included Belgian-born Jews as well.
 The deportations continued even after the Allied landing in Normandy; one of those in the last transport, which left in the summer of 1944, was the German-born painter Felix Nussbaum.
 Approximately 29,000 out of 65,000 Jews in Belgium perished during the Holocaust.

 At the end of 1941 the German authorities informed the Jewish Council (Joodse Raad) about the opening of labor camps to which the Jews would be sent in an attempt to mask the preparations for their deportation.
 In January 1942 the deportation of Dutch Jews from their homes began.
-They were primarily sent from the coastal strip to Amsterdam, the Westerbork camp, and a new camp next to the town of Vught.
-In June 1942 the deportation of Dutch Jews from Westerbork to Auschwitz began, under the cover of being sent to labor camps in Germany.
+They were primarily sent from the coastal strip to Amsterdam, to the Westerbork camp.
+From January 1943 the Dutch Jews were also deported to a new camp by the town of Vught.
+In July 1942 the deportation of Dutch Jews from Westerbork to Auschwitz began, under the cover of being sent to labor camps in Germany.
 Most of the Dutch municipal administration, rail workers and police assisted in the deportation of the Jews to their deaths.
-The last train from Holland left in September 1944 with 1,019 Jews bound for Auschwitz.
+The final deportations from Holland departed in September 1944 with Jews bound for Auschwitz, Theresienstadt and Bergen-Belsen.
 Approximately 107,000 out of 140,000 Jews in Holland perished – about 80% of all the Jews living in Holland at the time of the German occupation.

 After the Italian surrender in September 1943, Italian Jews living in the areas occupied by the Germans were included in the scope of the racial laws.
 From September 1943 to January 1944 at least 3,110 Jews were deported to Auschwitz, of whom 2,224 were murdered.
 Another 4,056 Jews were deported between February and December 1944.
 Approximately 12,000 of the 44,500 Jews living in Italy at the time of the German occupation were deported to Auschwitz.